ocas/InternationalSis/README.md

 ### Logging Configuration ###

-The Sender and Reciever clients leverage Serilog for event and error logging.
+The Sender and Receiver clients leverage Serilog for event and error logging.

 | Property              | Default     |
 | --------------------- | ----------- |